sjhangiani12/reccomendation_poc/README.md

 This repository is a Proof of Concept (P.O.C) of the simplest form to demonstrate the capabilities of Machine Learning in the public sector.
 All work here is done on behalf of the Kommune of Aarhus, in Aarhus Denmark.

 ### Data:
-The data used in this proof of concept was found in a public repository, and can be access [here](https://github.com/williamscott701/Information-Retrieval/tree/master/2.%20TF-IDF%20Ranking%20-%20Cosine%20Similarity%2C%20Matching%20Score).
+The data used in this proof of concept was found in a public repository, and can be accessed [here](https://github.com/williamscott701/Information-Retrieval/tree/master/2.%20TF-IDF%20Ranking%20-%20Cosine%20Similarity%2C%20Matching%20Score).

 ### Model:
 The model is a simple KNN model, converting the texts in this dataset and subsequent queries to vectors using Bag of Words and then applying a TF-IDF transformation on these vectors.
 Using the TF-IDF vectors, the model uses similarity metric to determine the highest match.